Apfirebolt/pixabay-gallery-in-vue-and-buefy/README.md

 npm run serve
 ```

-For production, build the frontend of the app and then run the backend app only.
+For production, build the frontend of the app and run the production build.

 ```
 npm run build

 VUE_APP_PIXABAY_API_KEY=your API Key
+VUE_APP_FLICKR_API_KEY=your API Key
 ```
 ## 🚅 Project Features